tantikristanti/Generative-AI-LLMs-Experiments/rag-multi-docs-llama-index-gradio/readme.md

 Retrieval Augmented Generation (RAG) addresses these issues by retrieving relevant information from external sources, such as websites, databases, or files (e.g., PDFs and CSVs).
 RAG enhances the reliability of generative AI systems in fields that require real-time data and specialized expertise.

-This repository presents an example of a RAG system that integrates various document types (CSV, TXT, DOCX, PDF) as a knowledge base using LlamaIndex, PostgreSQL, LLaMA.cpp, Sentence Transformers models on the Hugging Face Hub, and Gradio.
-The implemented code is sourced and adapted from the official documentation of the Generative AI-based technology used in this example, which can be accessed in the [References](#references) section.
+This repository presents an example of an RAG system that integrates PDF documents as a knowledge base using LlamaIndex, PostgreSQL, LLaMA.cpp, Sentence Transformers models on the Hugging Face Hub, and Gradio.
+The implemented codes are sourced and adapted from the official documentation of Generative AI-based technology used in this example, accessible in the [References](#references) section.

 ---